 Palms

-Palms are iconic to Los Angeles, yet few were here before they were planted throughout the city in the 1930’s.
-California fan palm (Washingtonia filifera) is the only species native to our state and it’s found in desert oases of southeast California.
-Our Garden holds some of the ~2,600 species of in the palm family, Arecaceae.
-A few highlights include the swollen trunked Chilean wine palm (Jubaea chilensis) and the Spiny fiber palm (Trithrinax acanthocoma).
+Our Garden has many of the ~2,600 species in the palm family, Arecaceae, from across the globe.
+A few examples from the Americas include the swollen-trunked Chilean wine palm (Jubaea chilensis) and Spiny fiber palm (Trithrinax acanthocoma) from Brazil.
+Niau or the Norfolk Island palm (Rhopalostylis baweria) is from New Zealand.
 Walk towards the Stream to find a diverse collection of Chamaedorea palms.
-These tropical American palms thrive in moist, shady conditions.
+These tropical palms thrive in moist, shady conditions.

 Palmas